Heart of the Tien Shan Trek

 - All meals and helicopter flights included in the price

 Extending for thousands of kilometres across Central Asia, the Tien Shan is one of the world's great mountain ranges.
 Making our approach from the Kazakh capital of Almaty, we begin a stunning week of trekking on shepherds' trails beside clear mountain streams.
 Our route takes us by way of several high passes on the north side of the Inylchek Glacier, with far-reaching views of towering snow-capped peaks.
 An undoubted highlight of the holiday is the remote trekking across meadows filled with a profusion of multi-coloured wild flowers.
 Then, as a climax to our adventure, we take a short helicopter ride to the South Inylchek Basecamp and spend 3 nights at this far-flung, glaciated location.
-We have lots of time to admire the dramatic mountain scenery, as we trek to the basecamps of the Tien Shan's biggest peaks, Peak Pobeda (7439m) and Khan Tengri (7010m).
+We have lots of time to admire the dramatic mountain scenery, as we trek towards the basecamps of the Tien Shan's biggest peaks, Peak Pobeda (7439m) and Khan Tengri (7010m).
 This brilliant 2-week adventure holiday in Kazakhstan spends time at the spectacular heart of the Tien Shan range and provides a real taste of Central Asia!

 Is this holiday for you?